Pumpkin Cardamom Bread

 This bread is such a welcome treat after a day of candy and things I don’t normally eat.
 My body always reminds me of why we don’t eat like that and each year I vow to change my ways next Halloween.
 I’m working on it.

 I changed the spices up a bit when I made this recipe.
-(Link for the recipe is at the end of this post.)
 In addition to the salt, I spiced it with 1 tsp. cardamom, 1/4 tsp. ginger, 1/4 tsp. cinnamon and 1/8 tsp. nutmeg.
-As for me, I ended up using more flour than the approximate amount in the recipe.
-Since the dough for a full batch makes two loaves, I like to bake one loaf of bread and do a little something that I like even more with the other half.
-Wanna see?
+As for me, I had to adjust the dough by adding more flour.

 Have you seen what my fellow bread makers have baked for us this month?